Michigan governor allows coronavirus-hit manufacturers to reopen on May 11

 Industry officials had been pressing Whitmer to allow suppliers to reopen starting May 11 so the automakers could resume operations on their target date.
 They also wanted the green light so they can press Mexico to open its auto sector as suppliers there are also critical for the industry restart.
 If Mexico does not allow suppliers to restart, automakers will not be able to resume most U.S. production for more than a few days, auto executives said.

-On Wednesday, No. 1 U.S. automaker GM said it was aiming to reopen its North American plants on May 18, the day after smaller Italian-American rival FCA provided the same target.
-Ford has not said what date it is targeting.
+Ford said on Thursday it was aiming to restart work at most of its North American plants on May 18 with a lower-than-normal production rate, while parts distribution centers reopen on May 11 and parts plants operate as needed to support the plan.
+On Wednesday, the No. 1 U.S. automaker GM said it was aiming to reopen its North American plants on May 18, the day after smaller Italian-American rival FCA provided the same target.
 The automakers' plans were tacitly approved on Tuesday by the United Auto Workers union, which represents the Detroit automakers' hourly U.S. plant workers.
 The union had previously said early May was "too soon and too risky" to restart manufacturing.

 Tesla Inc Chief Executive Elon Musk said in a podcast interview released on Thursday that states' lockdown orders were "unconstitutional" and would not hold up before the U.S. Supreme Court if challenged.
 He previously called the stay-at-home restrictions "fascist."
 Under Whitmer's new order, factories must adopt measures to protect workers, including daily entry screening, no-touch temperature screening as soon as possible and use of protective gear like face masks.
 Automakers have already rolled out such policies.